 Recommended Assignment Types

-- Academic research essays
+- Academic research essays on an ethical issue

-- Reflection essays
+- Reflection essays on an ethical issue

 - Op eds on an ethical issue